CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 For this project, I wanted to learn more about path tracer performance and acceleration structures, so I chose to implement a Linear Bounding Volume Hierarchy (LBVH), which is described further in [this paper](https://research.nvidia.com/sites/default/files/pubs/2012-06_Maximizing-Parallelism-in/karras2012hpg_paper.pdf).
 After implementing this feature, I was interested to see the comparison between an LBVH and a BVH that uses the Midpoint split method and the SAH split method, so I added those too.
-The BVH with both Midpoint and SAH splits is currently functional, but also suffers from performance bug that may be caused by a bug in the splitting code.
+The BVH with both Midpoint and SAH splits is currently functional, but also suffers from a performance bug that may be caused by a bug in the splitting code.
 Since the LBVH was my main focus, I didn't quite polish this aspect of the BVH (therefore it runs slowly for larger triangle counts), but have still included it here in the discussion.